-The 2009/2010 Academic Year has formally been opened at the Hertie School of Governance.
+The 2009/2010 Academic Year has formally been opened at the Hertie School.
 We welcome all 116 new students, coming to Berlin from 36 different countries.
 At the same time, we'd like to extend warm congratulations to our first EMPM graduates.

 The room is historic.
 After all, it once served as the main office for the German Democratic Republic's Ministry for Foreign Trade and Domestic Trade.
-But, in a city accustomed to looking back at the past and where history often seems to seep out of every crack in the pavement, the Hertie School of Governance's new students have their eyes firmly focused on the future.
+But, in a city accustomed to looking back at the past and where history often seems to seep out of every crack in the pavement, the Hertie School's new students have their eyes firmly focused on the future.

 This year, there are 116 of them, and they originate from 36 different countries.
 But, before the focus could be put squarely on the Hertie School's new students, they found that first they would have to share the limelight just a little bit.
 Opening the proceedings, Advisory Board Chairman Prof. Dr. Kurt Biedenkopf and Supervisory Board Chairman Dr. Michael Endres prepared the assembled audience for what was to come: a symbolic "passing of the torch".